wiicode/cybersecurity-framework/bronze-controls/designing-controls/logging-for-security.md

 - Has any post-incident remediation been effective?
 - Are our security controls working?

-If you can answer these questions, even partially, it will help you to recover quickly from a cyber incident and develop your defences.
+If you can answer these questions, even partially, it will help you to recover quickly from a cyber incident and develop your defenses.
 This will reassure your customers, suppliers, investors and regulators that you have taken all measures necessary to protect your data and systems.

 In later guidance, the logging approach we design here will form the basis of a more richly featured capability, geared towards detecting attacks as they happen.

 # Audience
 This guidance is for you if:

-- Your organisation currently has little or no logging capability OR You would like to assess the suitability of your current logging capability
+- Your organization currently has little or no logging capability OR You would like to assess the suitability of your current logging capability
 - You would like to be better prepared for a cyber incident
-- You want to understand the NCSC’s expectations regarding basic good practice for logging
+- You want to understand the BCSF’s expectations regarding basic good practice for logging

 # Steps to Implementation
 This guidance proposes a four step program for putting in place a simple but effective logging capability.